minimalist-components/mn-input/README.md

-# Minimalist buttons
+# Minimalist inputs

-Inputs with minimalist design.
+Just a input component, with with minimalist design.

-Just 6kb (at moment, I will work decrement this to just 1kb)

 See the [demo](http://codepen.io/darlanmendonca/pen/akgXQq)